inds-inc/inds-inc.github.io/sendexplorer.md

     custom admin reports to Admin dashboard
 -   Performance improvements for multi-study grid and multi-study visualizations

-    Study Loading Improvements
+<u>Study Loading Improvements</u>

 -   Only newly uploaded or changed finding records are processed to minimize load time
 -   User-requested study loading efficiency improvements, including the ability to add/remove studies from the load queue via the Dashboard

-> **<span style="color:limegreen">SEND Explorer</span>** provides single-study functionality including the
+**<u><span style="color:limegreen">SEND Explorer</span></u>** provides single-study functionality including the
-> ability to review and query SEND data; generate
-> scientifically-relevant visualizations to identify trends and patterns
-> within a study; and review all data for a single subject to compare vs
-> other subjects in its group or vs control subjects to identify
-> patterns across endpoints of interest, at a given timepoint and over
+ability to review and query SEND data; generate scientifically-relevant visualizations to identify trends and patterns within a study; and review all data for a single subject to compare vs other subjects in its group or vs control subjects to identify patterns across endpoints of interest, at a given timepoint and over time.

-> time.
->
-> **<span style="color:blue">SEND Explorer Plus</span>** additionally includes a SEND-optimized database
+**<u><span style="color:blue">SEND Explorer Plus</span></u>** additionally includes a SEND-optimized database
-> to extend SEND Explorer functionality to the multi-study environment
-> and provides powerful yet intuitive cross-study querying capabilities
-> and multi-study visualizations.
-SEND Explorer Plus also allows users
-> to save and reapply settings to the same or different studies, to
-> display % change from baseline values, and identify and filter for
-> endpoints of interest.
+to extend SEND Explorer functionality to the multi-study environment and provides powerful yet intuitive cross-study querying capabilities and multi-study visualizations.
+SEND Explorer Plus also allows users to save and reapply settings to the same or different studies, to display % change from baseline values, and identify and filter for endpoints of interest.

-> **SEND Explorer Warehouse** provides the same visualization
-> capabilities as SEND Explorer Plus and additionally includes a data
-> warehouse infrastructure which enables organizations to combine
-> legacy/non-SEND data sources with their SEND data, connect to non-SEND
-> data sources, support for custom domains, advanced term reconciliation
-> functionality, and refresh internal data sources on a schedule.
+**<u>SEND Explorer Warehouse</u>** provides the same visualization capabilities as SEND Explorer Plus and additionally includes a data warehouse infrastructure which enables organizations to combine legacy/non-SEND data sources with their SEND data, connect to non-SEND data sources, support for custom domains, advanced term reconciliation functionality, and refresh internal data sources on a schedule.

-> **<span style="color:gold">SEND Explorer Gold</span>** provides all of the functionality of SEND
-> Explorer Warehouse except for the ability to support custom domains,
-> reconcile terms, override data, or match subject numbers across
-> sources.
-As with SEND Explorer Warehouse, the data it consumes does
-> not need to be in SEND format so this product is a good fit for
-> organizations who want a direct connection to a data collection
-> system, non-SEND interim data, or a legacy format without the need for
-> cross-study reconciliation of terms.
+**<u><span style="color:gold">SEND Explorer Gold</span></u>** provides all of the functionality of SEND Explorer Warehouse except for the ability to support custom domains, reconcile terms, override data, or match subject numbers across sources.
+As with SEND Explorer Warehouse, the data it consumes does not need to be in SEND format so this product is a good fit for organizations who want a direct connection to a data collection system, non-SEND interim data, or a legacy format without the need for cross-study reconciliation of terms.

-**SEND Explorer V9.0 Functionality, by Product** **<span style="color:limegreen">SEND Explorer</span>**® features include:
+**SEND Explorer V9.0 Functionality, by Product**

+<u><b><span style="color:limegreen">SEND Explorer</u></b>® features include:

 -   A robust data grid that merges subject and group metadata with associated results
 -   Advanced data management and query features such as column